chrisngyn/york-cs-primer/README.md

 ### About
 This is my take on a guide to York University's Computer Science program.
-This is intended to document all the things I've learned over the years, answers to commonly asked questions, and all the things I wish I knew when I was a first year student.
+This is intended to document all the things I've learned over the years, answers to commonly asked questions, and things I wish I knew when I was a first year student.

 ### Contributing
 Refer to CONTRIBUTING.md.
 Essentially, I'll be posting GitHub issues overtime about